 Edmund Josef Adler was born on 15 October 1876 in the Viennese suburb of St. Ulrich (7th district).
-His father Heinrich came from Bohemia and worked as a so-called “rainbow maker”.
+His father Heinrich came from Bohemia and worked as a so-called “umbrella maker”.
 In 1874, Heinrich married Magdalena Wiesinger, after his first wife Maria died of tuberculosis.
 Edmund Josef grew up in the Viennese suburbs, where they moved several times.
 The boy visited primary school and was likely to have received a first artistic education thereafter.
 Adler may have worked as a lithographer with Franz Theodor Würbel.

 In 1894 Edmund Adler enrolled for the first time at the Vienna Academy of Fine Arts before he was exempted two years later as a full-time student.
 Adler's teacher was Christian Griepenkerl, who was one of the most important representatives of the Ringstraße-Period.
 From Adler's time at the academy, some paintings have been preserved, as well as countless drawing studies.
 In the final year 1903 Edmund Adler received a one-year travel scholarship, which enabled him to stay in Italy.
 Rome as the "eternal city" may have left a lasting impression on Adler.